peckhamdata/video-foo/video.md

 ---
 ![contain](assets/ask-sys-admin.jpg)

 It fails with errors like this.
-Unfortnately I am the sys admin so I have to fix it
+Unfortunately I am the sys admin so I have to fix it

 ---
 ![contain](assets/tried-sw-update.jpg)